 Christ who art the Life, continue to live in us.

 No reservation, reversal, regrets=consecration, surrender.
 The Eternal Word for the Entire World.

 Loss of faith is usually not a blow-out, but a slow leak.

-I have found a forever treasure.
-My Daddy’s Bible.
+That day I found a forever treasure.
+My father's Bible.

 (Story first run on F&F in March 2006.)